-Let's compare a game and a process first before making a decision.
+Let’s compare negotiation as a game and a negotiation as a process first before making a decision.
 A game is designed to have winners and losers, whereas in a negotiation both sides may obtain their individual goals.
-All games are regulated by rules that determine what players may or may not do, while negotiations have absolutely no rules that govern behaviour or conduct.
+All games are regulated by rules that determine what players may or may not do, while negotiations have absolutely no rules that govern behavior or conduct.
 Furthermore, all games have time limits or provision for overtime in the event it is needed, while negotiations cease when they end regardless of how long it may take.
-Perhaps we might come up with other dissimilarities, but I believe these three are sufficient to realize that negotiating is definitely not a game ... but a process, like life.
+Perhaps we might come up with other dissimilarities, but I believe these three are sufficient to realize that negotiating is definitely not a game … but a process, like life.

 Needs and wants are the same

-The only reason individuals negotiate is because they have needs and it is through the process they aspire to fulfil them.
-Therefore, one might state "negotiating is fundamentally a process of satisfying needs."
+The only reason individuals negotiate is because they have needs and it is through the process they aspire to fulfill them.
+Therefore, one might state “negotiating is fundamentally a process of satisfying needs.”
 It is very difficult to attempt to negotiate with someone who does not have needs.
 If you are unable to create some needs they are unaware they have, you might as well go home and try something else.

 For example, I have a very affluent friend who saw an old Victorian home in San Francisco and fell in love with it.
 He parked in front of the house, walked up and rang the front door bell.
 An elderly woman opened the door and he presented her one of his business cards and told her he was interested in buying her home.
 She smiled and told him she was not interested.
 However, since my friend does not accept “no” in any situation, he persisted to no avail.